A general framework for Noetherian well ordered polynomial reductions: Introducing Reduction Structures

 \end{itemize} More generally, we will call $x_i$ { \it multiplicative variable} for $x^\alpha\in M$ if $x_i\tau_\alpha \subset \tau_\alpha$. \end{definition}

-As we will see in details in Section \ref{casispeciali}, there are reduction structures that give the natural framework in which we find Gr\"obner bases and their properties.
+As we will see in details in Section \ref{casispeciali}, there are RSs that give the natural framework in which we find Gr\"obner bases and their properties.
 They are built as follows: $M$ is any finite set of terms; for each term $x^\alpha \in M$, $\tau_\alpha$ is the whole $\mathcal T$ and $\lambda_\alpha$ is the sets of terms lower than $x^\alpha$ w.r.t. a fixed term order.
-In the terminology just introduced, these reduction structures are consistent with a term order, have multiplicative variables and maximal cones.
+In the terminology just introduced, these RSs are coherent with a term order, have multiplicative variables and maximal cones.

-On the other hand, our definition also include strange reduction structures that cannot be included neither in a standard Gr\"obner framework nor in any other type of polynomial bases that (in our knowledge) are already present in literature.
+On the other hand, our definition also includes strange RSs that cannot be included neither in a standard Gr\"obner framework nor in any other type of polynomial bases that (in our knowledge) are already present in literature.